Partner Visa

 For those in a de facto relationship or who are married to an Australian citizen, Australian permanent resident, or eligible New Zealand citizen and living overseas, you’ll be able to apply for an Offshore Partner visa.

-This visa is broken into 2 phases: you’ll first need to apply for the temporary visa subclass 309, which grants you the ability to stay, work, study, and travel to and from Australia.
+This visa is broken into 2 phases: you’ll first need to apply for the short-term visa subclass 309, which grants you the ability to stay, work, study, and travel to and from Australia.
 Two years after applying for your 309 visa, you’ll then be eligible for a permanent partner visa subclass 100.

 Onshore partner visa (subclass 820/801)